robpomeroy/packer-builds/README.md

 The Oracle 8 and Ubuntu 20.04 plans are the most complete - they offer Hyper-V and VMware (free ESXi) builds.

-Plans should work with Packer 1.6 and above.
+Plans should work with Packer 1.7 and above.

+## PowerShell script

+The top-level directory of this repo contains a rough-and-ready PowerShell script (`New-PackerVM.ps1`) intended to import a Packer build into Hyper-V (as a new virtual machine).
+The script contains no error-checking and may not work in your environment.
+But hopefully it will at least provide pointers to the PowerShell incantations required to import a Packer build into Hyper-V.

+VMware importing is left as an exercise for the user. ;-)

 ## Credits